On the van der Waerden numbers w(2;3,t): Palindromes

-\begin{cor} If for $n$ there is no good palindromic partition, then there is no good palindromic partition for all $n + 2 \cdot i$, $i \in \NNZ$. \end{cor}
+\begin{cor} If there is no good palindromic partition of $\set{1,\dots,n}$, then there is no good palindromic partition of $\set{1,\dots,n+2 \cdot i}$ for all $i \in \NNZ$. \end{cor} \begin{proof} If there would be a good palindromic partition of $\set{1,\dots,n+2 \cdot i}$, then by repeated applications of Lemma \ref{lem:transferpdpartitions} we would obtain a good palindromic partition of $\set{1,\dots,n}$. \end{proof}

 Since by van der Waerden's theorem we know there always exists some $n$ such that for all $n' \geq n$ no good palindromic partition exists, we get that the existence of good palindromic partitions w.r.t.\ fixed $t_0, \dots, t_{k-1}$ is determined by two numbers, the endpoint $p$ of ``always exists'' resp.\ $q$ of ``never exists'', with alternating behaviour in the interval in-between: \begin{cor} Consider the maximal $p \in \NNZ$ such that for all $n \leq p$ good palindromic partitions exist, and the minimal $q \in \NN$ such that for all $n \geq q$ no good palindromic partitions exist.
-Then $q - p$ is an odd natural number, where no good palindromic partitions exists for $p+1$, but $p+2$ again has a good palindromic partition, and so on alternatingly, until from $q$ on no good palindromic partitions exist anymore. \end{cor}
+Then $q - p$ is an odd natural number, where no good palindromic partition exists for $p+1$, but $p+2$ again has a good palindromic partition, and so on alternately, until from $q$ on no good palindromic partition exists anymore. \end{cor} \begin{proof} By Corollary \ref{cor:transferpdpartitions1} there is no good palindromic partition for $p+1 + 2 i$ and all $i \in \NNZ$.
+Now for the first $i \in \NNZ$, such that $p+2 + 2 i$ has no good palindromic partition, we let $q' := (p+2 + 2 i) - 1 $.
+We have a good palindromic partition for $q-1$ by definition of $i$ (as the smallest such $i$) resp.\ in case of $i=0$ by definition of $p$.
+We have $q' + 2 j = (p+2 + 2 i) - 1 + 2 j = p+1 + 2 (i+j)$ for $j \in \NNZ$, and thus there is no good palindromic partition for $q' + 2j$.
+And if there would be a good palindromic partition for $q' + 1 + 2j = p+2 + 2 i + 2 j$, then by Corollary \ref{cor:transferpdpartitions1} there would be a good palindromic partition for $p+2 + 2i$.
+So we have $q' = q$. \end{proof}